jgagne/typography-2-fa-17/02-form-follows-content.md

 Design Research Unit’s manifesto on the cover of [Michelle Cotton’s monograph](http://apracticeforeverydaylife.com/projects/design-research-unit-1942-72).

-> “Content precedes design.
-Design in the absence of content is not design, it’s decoration.”
+> Content precedes design.
+Design in the absence of content is not design, it’s decoration.
 >
 > —[Jeffrey Zeldman](https://www.zeldman.com/about/), designer, writer, and publisher

-> “Typographic style is founded not on any one technology of typesetting or printing, but on the primitive yet subtle craft of writing.”
+> Typographic style is founded not on any one technology of typesetting or printing, but on the primitive yet subtle craft of writing.
 >
 > —[Robert Bringhurst](https://www.youtube.com/watch?v=oG-oYm1oTLE), poet, typographer and author

-> “Content is necessary to validate the design process and substantiate the final design.
-Without content as propellant, the design process descends into the creative pussyfooting and disposable prettiness of the factory of garbage, staffed by the pro-celebrity pop stars who peddle their “one-style-fits-all”, recycled typo-illustration, entirely devoid of meaning and content.”
+> Content is necessary to validate the design process and substantiate the final design.
+Without content as propellant, the design process descends into the creative pussyfooting and disposable prettiness of the factory of garbage, staffed by the pro-celebrity pop stars who peddle their “one-style-fits-all”, recycled typo-illustration, entirely devoid of meaning and content.
 >
 > —Simon Kennedy, designer